 Low-Sodium Gluten Free Bread Made with Expandex

 Looking for a lighter gluten free bread recipe?
 The first time I made my gluten-free oat bread recipe I used non-fat milk.
-This time I used water, less salt and replaced 1/4 cup of the oat flour with 1/4 cup of Expandex.
-It has the texture of real white bread, but just slightly heavier because it is more moist; has a little heavier crust; and is made with oat flour which is a heavy flour.
+This time I used water, less salt, and replaced 1/4 cup of the oat flour with 1/4 cup of Expandex.
+It has the texture of real white bread, but just slightly heavier because it is moister; has a little heavier crust, and is made with oat flour which is a heavy flour.
 It makes a wonderful gluten-free sandwich bread!
 When warm or just cooled it has the texture of white bread.
-Once it cools completely it has the texture of sliced sour dough bread.
-This bread makes a wonderful gluten free bread for sandwiches, especially for kids!
+Once it cools completely it has the texture of sliced sourdough bread.
+This bread makes wonderful gluten free bread for sandwiches, especially for kids!

 I decided to use water instead of milk this time to make it lower in sodium, as milk has about 140 mg of sodium for 8 oz., and it makes it heavier.
 I also lessened the sea salt from 3/4 teaspoon to 1/2 teaspoon.
 Did you know that sea salt contains less sodium than regular salt.
 Some even say it helps rid the body of water retention.
 I cannot tell you what a great texture this bread has!
 It is wonderful, yet still moist!
 If you’ve been wanting to try Expandex, now you have a tried and true recipe to experiment with!
-You can read more about Expandex and find out where to purchase it online at: http://glutenfreerecipebox.com/expandex-modified-tapioca-starch-better-gluten-free-baked-goods
+You can learn more about it and find out where to purchase it online at: https://glutenfreerecipebox.com/expandex-modified-tapioca-starch-better-gluten-free-baked-goods.
+In addition, Carol Fenster has written an article providing how to use Expandex.

 Low-Sodium Gluten Free Bread Made with Expandex